Muirfield/pocketmine-plugins/README.md

 * rcon - An rcon client.
 * pmimporter - Import/Convert into PocketMine-MP.
 (Used by ImportMap)
     * ImportMap - Imports maps into PocketMine-MP.

+## Notes

+	specter spawn Playername # The full command to spawn a new dummy s s playername # Luckily there is shorthand s c playername /spawn # Execute /spawn as player

 Copyright
 =========